sujay-707/SimonGame/README.md

 # Simon Game

-Simon is an electronic game of short-term memory skill
+Simon game is a quick electronic game.
+Generates random sequences of lights.
+Allows players to replicate sequences by clicking coloured buttons.
+Built using HTML, CSS, JavaScript